Green Zone | 2010

 Several locations are knitted together to represent Saddam’s ‘Republican Palace’, which is used as the coalition HQ.

-The grand interiors where Miller finally confronts Poundstone with his intel is the Second Vestibule of the Freemasons’ Hall, the imposing art deco landmark at 60 Great Queen Street in Covent Garden, London, WC2, an adaptable and frequently used location, recently seen in Guy Ritchie’s Sherlock Holmes.
+The grand interiors where Miller finally confronts Poundstone with his intel is the Second Vestibule of the Freemasons’ Hall, the imposing art deco landmark at 60 Great Queen Street in Covent Garden, London, WC2, an adaptable and frequently used location, recently seen in Guy Ritchie’s Sherlock Holmes and as a nightclub in Fast and Furious: Hobbs & Shaw.

 The ‘Al Mansour’ dig, where Miller begins to realise that the search for WMD is futile, and gets information about the whereabouts of leading Ba’athists from Freddy (Khalid Abdalla), an enthusiastically helpful local, is Salé.
 A upscale area of the same city was used for the raid on the safe house, from which the wanted Ba’athist General Al Rawi – the ‘Jack of Clubs’ – (Igal Naor) escapes.